 Existing law prohibits certain persons from owning or having in their possession or under their custody or control any firearm.
 A person who violates such a provision is guilty of a category B felony.
-(NRS 202.360) Section 7 of this bill adds to such a list of persons: (1) a person who has been convicted of a crime that constitutes domestic violence pursuant to Nevada law or a substantially similar law of any other state; (2) a person who has been convicted of stalking pursuant to Nevada law or a substantially similar law of any other state; and (3) a person currently subject to an extended order for protection against domestic violence in this State or an equivalent order in any other state.
+(NRS 202.360) Section 7 of this bill adds to such a list of persons: (1) a person who has been convicted of stalking pursuant to Nevada law or a substantially similar law of any other state and the court has entered a finding in the judgment of conviction or admonishment of rights described above; and (2) a person currently subject to an extended order for protection against domestic violence in this State or an equivalent order in any other state.
 Section 5 of this bill requires such a person to surrender, sell or transfer any firearm that the person owns, possesses or has under his or her custody or control, and sets forth the procedure relating to the surrender, sale or transfer of any such firearm.